logan169/PyWhale/README.md

 - 'DASH_real_key'
 - 'DASH_demo_key'

-In PyWhale, you could easily switch between real/demo mode & BTC/DASH trading by directly passing key value in function inputs.
+###### __Examples:__

+    # Create a new turbo position for DASH demo mode
     $ pw.createNewTurboPosition(market='BTC-USD',position_direction='long',contract_type='5min',size=100000,key='DASH_demo_key')

 ![Alt text](/picts/passing_key.jpg?raw=true "pywhale logo")

 The previous approach works well if you want to change real/demo mode & BTC/DASH trading ponctualy, but if you planned just trading using one mode this could get quickly tedious.
 This is the reason why I set a default_key attribute that could be changed once and will be then used as default key parameter value while calling a function.

 In other words, if you don't pass a key parameter while calling a function, default.key attribute value will be used.
-You should note that after creating a PyWhale instance, default_key attribute value is 'BTC_demo_key' so you could safely calls functions without any fears of using your real balance.
+You should note that after creating a PyWhale instance, default_key attribute value is 'BTC_demo_key' so you could safely calls functions without any fears of using your real balance from starts.

-    # display actual default_key attribute
+    # Display actual default_key attribute
     $ pw.default_key

-    # change default_key attribute
+    # Change default_key attribute
     $ pw.default_key = 'DASH_demo_key'

 ![Alt text](/picts/default_key.jpg?raw=true "pywhale logo")